Anomalies (malcat.anomalies)

 The anomaly object

-class bindings.Anomaly
+class malcat.Anomaly

 This class represents an anomaly that matched against the current file.